nuxeo/nuxeo-vision/README.md

 ## Description
-This plugin provides a wrapper for the Google Vision API.
-It features two operations to automate image tagging and perform OCR
+This plugin provides a wrapper for Computer Vision API.
+Currently it supports the Google Vision API.

 ## Important Note